ClassicSmej/jwhite96/README.md

 ### Hi there, I'm James 👋

-I’m a final year Cyber Security student at the University of Plymouth.
-I have a solid understanding of networking and have been working towards the Cisco CCNA Certification for a few years.
-During my studies I have learnt many different programming languages such as C#, Java, JavaScript, PHP, CSS & HTML.
-I'm currently learning to program in Python to better understand Software Defined Networking.
+A final year Cyber Security student at the University of Plymouth with a passion for networking and web development.
+Familar with a wide range of programming languages including C#, Java and Python as well as experience with technologies such as Django, Amazon Web Services and Apache.
+Currently imporivng my skills with Python and the Django Web Development Framework.

 Please feel free to take a look my repositories :smiley: